-It is the language that over 80% of websites on the Internet are based on.
+PHP It is the language on which over 80% of the websites on the Internet are based.

-If you are in a situation, and you need to host older versions of PHP, we have a perfect solution for you in the form of a service called Harden PHP hosting that offers the same solid protection as supported PHP versions.
+If you are in a situation where if you need to host older versions of PHP, we have a perfect solution for you in the form of a service called Harden PHP hosting that offers the same solid protection as supported PHP versions.

 Not only Harden PHP protects your old PHP versions (5.2, 5.3, 5.4, 5.5, 5.6, 7.0, 7.1, 7.2, 7.3, 7.4) with ionCube Loaders, PHP extensions required by each of these old versions, but you can also take advantage of selecting the PHP version you want each of the websites to run.

 It takes a few minutes to start working and our team, always on 24/24 to make sure you never encounter any problems, will also migrate the entire website from the old server to our new hosting.

 We can't stress enough the importance of security and stability when it comes to web hosting, especially if you're using outdated versions of PHP.
 Precisely for this reason, our Hosting service goes far beyond the simple provision of server space; we are committed to creating an isolated, protected and constantly monitored environment to ensure the greatest possible safety for our customers.